 Let it rest for 1-2 minutes.
 Now, add strained and blanched spinach into the blender.
 Blend it to a puree.
 Bright green palak puree is ready to go into the curries. (photo 3 and 4)

-Now, in a heavy bottom pan or kadhai, heat oil.
+In a heavy bottom pan or kadhai, heat oil.
 Once the oil heats up, add cumin seeds, allow it to crackle. (photo 1)

 Then, add crushed garlic and fry till its golden brown.
 Now, add broken whole red chilies and green chillies.
 Fry for another 15 seconds. (photo 2)